aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 ## Granting PutEvents to an existing EventBus

-To import an existing EventBus into your CDK application, use `EventBus.fromEventBusArn` or `EventBus.fromEventBusAttributes` factory method.
+To import an existing EventBus into your CDK application, use `EventBus.fromEventBusArn`, `EventBus.fromEventBusAttributes` or `EventBus.fromEventBusName` factory method.

 Then, you can use the `grantPutEventsTo` method to grant `event:PutEvents` to the eventBus.